-Top Ten Best Songs for Beginners to Learn to DJ with
+Top 10 Best Songs for Beginners to Learn to DJ with

-So, without further ado, here are some tracks, not necessarily my favourites to listen to or to play in a set, but those which I think will be a core part to misinformed newbies becoming cultured experts in no time.
+So, without further ado, here are some tracks, not necessarily my favorites to listen to or play in a set, but ones I believe will help misinformed beginners become cultured experts in no time.

-Like many of my lists, however, there is no definitive rank to these items, so the bottom items are by no means not worth learning to DJ with.
+As with many of my lists, there is no definitive ranking to these items.
+The tracks at the bottom are by no means less valuable for learning how to DJ.

 The isolated vocals at the beginning of the song are ideal for practicing various types of transitions, possibly by simply varying the mid or by implementing a filter.
 When you're just messing around with this track, the whole track is good for getting to grips with how a general track is pieced together.
 The more you mess around with it, the better you get with these effects.
 I'd recommend experimenting with the filter, pitch, and beat loops using Technologic.